sfa-siard/siard-suite/README.md

 ./gradlew release        # creates a new release adds a tag and pushes it to remote.
 ```

 Run the release task to create a new patch version and push it to remote.
-The Github Actions will create the deliverables.
+The GitHub Actions will create the deliverables.

-__NOTE: the official github release has be created manually by BUAR!__
+__NOTE: the official GitHub Release has be created manually by BUAR!__

-While the versioning scheme looks like it's semver it is actuall not!
+While the versioning scheme looks like it's semver it is actually not!
 The major and minor version represent the supported SIARD Format version (currently 2.2)

 ## documentation